damien-mattei/Scheme-PLUS-for-Racket/README.md

 Install as a package with the [package manager](https://pkgs.racket-lang.org/package/Scheme-PLUS-for-Racket) (could be a 24 hours delay from github.com to pkgs.racket-lang.org) or from Github source code.

-The documentation is here, but is outdated: https://github.com/damien-mattei/Scheme-PLUS-for-Racket/blob/gh-pages/README.md
+The documentation is here, but is a bit outdated: https://github.com/damien-mattei/Scheme-PLUS-for-Racket/blob/gh-pages/README.md

 Designed to use with [SRFI 105 Curly Infix reader for Racket](https://github.com/damien-mattei/SRFI-105-for-Racket).